How To Finance Holiday And Seasonal Expenses

 The Chase Ink Business Unlimited card is a top choice among business owners with good to excellent credit.

 This card features unlimited 1.5% cash back on every purchase.
 An introductory rate of 0% is available for the first 12 months.
-After the introductory period, the Chase Ink Business Unlimited card has a variable APR of 15.24% to 21.24%.

 This card has no annual fee, and employee cards are available at no charge.
 New account holders can receive $500 cash back by spending just $3,000 within 3 months of opening the account.